icligo/documentation/docs/index.md

 ## **Important Considerations**

 - **Single Capture**: A payment can only be captured once.
-- **Refunds**: Multiple refunds are allowed but the total refunded amount cannot exceed the captured amount.
+- **Refunds**: Multiple refunds are allowed, but the total refunded amount cannot exceed the amount of intent.